artvvb/Cmod-S7/README.md

 For more information about the Cmod S7, visit its [Resource Center](https://reference.digilentinc.com/reference/programmable-logic/cmod-s7/start) on the Digilent Wiki.

-For a detailed structural description of this repository and it's submodules, along with the branching system, please visit [Digilent FPGA Demo Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/documents/git).
+For instructions on how to use this repository with git, and for additional documentation on the submodule and branch structures used, please visit [Digilent FPGA Demo Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/documents/git) on the Digilent Wiki.

 Demos were moved into this repository during 2020.1 updates.
 History of these demos prior to these updates can be found in their old repositories, linked below:
 * [Cmod S7-25 Out-of-Box Demo](https://github.com/Digilent/Cmod-S7-25-OOB)